List of United States senators from California

-California elects United States senators to Class 1 and Class 3.
-The state has been represented by 47 people in the Senate since it was admitted to the Union on September 9, 1850.
-Its U.S. senators are Democrats Dianne Feinstein and Alex Padilla.
-Feinstein is the longest serving Senator from California.
+California elects United States senators to class 1 and class 3.
+The state has been represented by 48 people in the Senate since it was admitted to the Union on September 9, 1850.
+Its U.S. senators are Democrats Alex Padilla and Adam Schiff.
+Dianne Feinstein was the state's longest serving senator, serving from 1992 until her death in 2023.